Alfred Tarski: Work in mathematics

-In the 1920s and 30s, Tarski often taught high school geometry.
+While teaching at the Stefan Żeromski Gimnazjum in the 1920s and 30s, Tarski often taught geometry.
 Using some ideas of Mario Pieri, in 1926 Tarski devised an original axiomatization for plane Euclidean geometry, one considerably more concise than Hilbert's.
 Tarski's axioms form a first-order theory devoid of set theory, whose individuals are points, and having only two primitive relations.
 In 1930, he proved this theory decidable because it can be mapped into another theory he had already proved decidable, namely his first-order theory of the real numbers.

 In 1929 he showed that much of Euclidean solid geometry could be recast as a second-order theory whose individuals are spheres (a primitive notion), a single primitive binary relation "is contained in", and two axioms that, among other things, imply that containment partially orders the spheres.
 Relaxing the requirement that all individuals be spheres yields a formalization of mereology far easier to exposit than Lesniewski's variant.
 Near the end of his life, Tarski wrote a very long letter, published as Tarski and Givant (1999), summarizing his work on geometry.

 Cardinal Algebras studied algebras whose models include the arithmetic of cardinal numbers.
 Ordinal Algebras sets out an algebra for the additive theory of order types.
 Cardinal, but not ordinal, addition commutes.

 In 1941, Tarski published an important paper on binary relations, which began the work on relation algebra and its metamathematics that occupied Tarski and his students for much of the balance of his life.
 While that exploration (and the closely related work of Roger Lyndon) uncovered some important limitations of relation algebra, Tarski also showed (Tarski and Givant 1987) that relation algebra can express most axiomatic set theory and Peano arithmetic.
 For an introduction to relation algebra, see Maddux (2006).
 In the late 1940s, Tarski and his students devised cylindric algebras, which are to first-order logic what the two-element Boolean algebra is to classical sentential logic.
 This work culminated in the two monographs by Tarski, Henkin, and Monk (1971, 1985).